tatwan/c9-conda/README.md

 ```
 ./Miniconda2-latest-Linux-x86_64.sh
 ```

+If you ran into an error like `bunzip2: not found`, the easiest way is to manually install it via `apt-get install bzip2`.

 5. Before installing packages.
-Close the current c9 bash terminal.
-Open a new terminal.
+Close the current bash terminal and open a new terminal (either on c9 or docker container).

 ### Install packages